krissmed/krissmed/README.md

 <img align="right" height="175" src="https://c.tenor.com/NeJfHqkmdMIAAAAi/tux-linux-penguin.gif"/>
 <h2>Hi there 👋</h2>

-I'm a developer with a passion for open source software.
+I'm a developer with a passion for free and open source software.

 Currently I'm in my 3rd year as a computer science student at the Oslo Metropolitan University.
 I have experience working with both frontend and backend technologies.